NIH-CIT-OIR-SPIS/MouseVUER/Code/README.md

 sudo nano /usr/local/lib/pkgconfig/opencv4.pc
 ```

-3) Then copy the following to the opencv4.pc file:
+3) And if nothing is there then copy the following to the opencv4.pc file:
 ```
 # Package Information for pkg-config